 - Tragic Villain: Corky.

 - Villain Protagonist: Corky.

-- Wham Line: A subtle one, that both ends the movie and implies that Fats may not be dead:Peggy: I'm warning you, Cork...
+- A subtle one, that both ends the movie and implies that Fats may not be dead:Peggy: I'm warning you, Cork...
 Don't play hard to get with me...
-'Cause I'm a woman, seeing I can always change my mind again... (in a Fats-like voice) You may not get this oppor-fucking-tunity tomorrow!
+'Cause I'm a woman, seeing I can always change my mind again...
+(In a Fats-like voice.)
+You may not get this oppor-fucking-tunity tomorrow!